Rates of Reaction

 2H2O2(aq) arrow O2(g) + 2H2O(l)

-The rate of the reaction can be followed
+The rate of this reaction can be followed by

 Using more catalyst will show an increase in reaction rate.